-The BBFC offers a formal ‘reconsideration’ procedure which is open to any distributor dissatisfied with the classification of their work (see ‘Stage One’ below).
+We offer a formal reconsideration procedure which is open to any distributor dissatisfied with the age rating of their content (see ‘Stage One’ below).
 The reconsideration is free of charge and will normally take less than 10 working days.

 Distributors should note that a reconsideration or an appeal involves looking at the issues afresh.
 This means that the outcome could, in some circumstances, be more restrictive than the original determination.